camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/multi-namespace-deployment.md

 description: "Deploy Camunda 8 Self-Managed across namespaces"
 ---

-With version 8.4, now it is possible to deploy Camunda 8 Self-Managed across namespaces where we will have a single Management deployment (which includes Identity and WebModeler),and multiple Automation deployments (which includes Zeebe and the web apps like Operate, Tasklist, Optimize, etc.).
+You can deploy Camunda 8 Self-Managed across namespaces, where we have a single management deployment (Identity and Web Modeler), and multiple automation deployments (Zeebe, Operate, Tasklist, Optimize).

-In this steup, each namespace still has its own Helm deployment independetly but each one using different values file based on if the deployment mode is `management` or `automation` deployment.
+In this setup each namespace has its own Helm deployment independently, but each one uses a different values file based on if the deployment mode is `management` or `automation`.

-The following are three values files, one for the `managment` deployment and two for the `automation` deployment.
+The following are three values files, one for the `managment` deployment and two for the `automation` deployment:

 ## Management deployment

-This deployment will have Identity and WebModeler only and allows other two deployments to authenticate against Keycloak.
+This deployment works with Identity and Web Modeler only and allows another two deployments to authenticate against Keycloak:

 ```yaml
 # Namespace: camunda-main